-The System Ground must be isolated from earth gound when you test earth-grounded systems.
-Disconnect the Ground Jumper as described above.
+The System Ground must be isolated from earth ground when you test earth-grounded systems.
+Disconnect the ground jumper as described above.

-Warning: Two connections to earth ground in an electrochemical system can create a hazardous condition.
+Caution: Two connections to earth ground in an electrochemical system can create a hazardous condition.
 If your cell has an earth-ground connection, you must not connect the system ground to earth.
-One symptom of multiple earth connections is opening of the Reference 30k Booster's front-panel fuses which protect the Counter and Working
+One symptom of multiple earth connections is opening of the Reference 30k Booster's front-panel fuses which protect the Counter and Working leads.

-When you use the a Reference 30k Booster in a system with an earth-grounded electrode, the System Ground develops a voltage versus earth ground.
+When you use the a Reference 30k Booster in a system with an earth-grounded electrode, the System Ground will develop a voltage versus earth ground.
 The magnitude of the voltage depends on which electrode is earthed and the cell voltage.
-In all cases, the voltage is less than 24 volts.
+In all cases, the voltage will be less than 24 volts.